MustafaLotfi/Optimized-Inverse-Dynamics-Controller/README.md

 Constraint value: -8.4102

 ## how ot run
+1.clone the repository.

-1.Change parameters of your dynamical system in simulation_fcn.m and input_constraint.m files.
+2.Change parameters of your dynamical system in simulation_fcn.m and input_constraint.m files.

-2.Change parameters of main.m file if you want and then run the file in Matlab to find the best coefficients.
+3.Change parameters of main.m file if you want.

+4.Run main.m file in Matlab.